-Angelo Osofsky is a Senior at Harvard University studying Human Developmental & Regenerative Biology with a minor in Global Health & Health Policy and Spanish.
-At Harvard, Angelo works as a nationally certified EMT with Crimson EMS, providing emergency medical care alongside Cambridge’s ambulance service.
-As a research assistant in the Whited Lab, Angelo investigating how the nervous system contributes to limb regeneration in axolotl salamanders and hope to identify factors driving systemic cell cycle re-entry.
+Angelo Osofsky is a graduate of Harvard University with a degree in Human Developmental & Regenerative Biology with a minor in Global Health & Health Policy and Spanish.
+At Harvard, Angelo worked as a nationally certified EMT with Crimson EMS, providing emergency medical care alongside Cambridge’s ambulance service.
+As a research assistant in the Whited Lab, Angelo investigated how the nervous system contributes to limb regeneration in axolotl salamanders and hope to identify factors driving systemic cell cycle re-entry.
 For the Summer of 2021, Angelo was awarded the Herchel Smith Undergraduate Fellowship to develop a novel method of culturing axolotl limb explants, which would establish the first in vitro model to research limb regeneration.
-Moreover, he provides company and enrichment activities to pediatric patients at Tufts Medical Center to relieve the effects of hospitalization on children as a board-member for Project Sunshine.
-In his spare time, Angelo also enjoys competing as a member of the Harvard Curling Club, which placed 3rd in the 2020 National College Curling Championships.
+Moreover, he has provided company and enrichment activities to pediatric patients at Tufts Medical Center to relieve the effects of hospitalization on children as a board-member for Project Sunshine.
+Angelo also competed as a member of the Harvard Curling Club, which placed 3rd in the 2020 National College Curling Championships.
 Angelo graduated from Regis High School, an all-scholarship Jesuit high school with honors and accelerated curriculum.
 Angelo looks forward to a career in Medicine.
 In Fall 2022, he will begin at NYU Medical School.

 High school: Regis High School